 You put what in my wine?

-Depending on what correction is need, a winemaker can choose from several different fining agents.
-This is the part where he wine will become wither vegan-friendly or not.
+A winemaker can choose from several different fining agents.
+This is the part where the wine will become wither vegan-friendly or not.
 The following are the most commonly used agents for winemaking.

 Animal Derived fining agents